Getting Started

 cargo add tokio --features full

-Your cargo toml should look something like this:
+Your Cargo.toml file should now look like this:

 [package]